Our16bitwars/Hi/README.md

 Intro! (im remaking this sometime idk)

-Howdy, call me kiyo, 16bit, kaito/kai or Adachi rei/adachi
+Howdy, call me kiyo, 16bit, kaito/kai or Adachi rei/adachi (Adachi rei or kiyo prefersd but idm if u call me any of those)

 She/they/he